On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Algebraic Criteria for the -rank

-We will use the two facts above in tandem as follows.
-Hereafter, $C_n$ will denote the cyclic group of order $n$. \begin{lemma} Let $K$ be a quadratic number field.
-Suppose that $L/K$ is an unramified $C_{2^n}$-extension for some $n\geq 1$.
-Then every prime ideal $\pp$ of $\OO_K$ that is ramified in $K/\QQ$ splits completely in $L/K$ if and only if there exists an unramified $C_{2^{n+1}}$-extension $L'$ of $K$ containing $L$. \end{lemma} \begin{proof} As $L/K$ is unramified and abelian, $L$ must be contained in the Hilbert class field $H$.
+We will use the two facts above in tandem via the following lemma; although it is a straightforward generalization of the argument in \cite[p.\ 18-19]{Ste1}, we have not been able to find the exact statement in the literature, and so we include a proof for the sake of completeness.
+Hereafter, $C_n$ will denote a cyclic group of order $n$. \begin{lemma} Let $K$ be a quadratic number field.
+Suppose that $L/K$ is an unramified a.f.p.\ $C_{2^n}$-extension for some $n\geq 1$.
+Then every prime ideal $\pp$ of $\OO_K$ that is ramified in $K/\QQ$ splits completely in $L/K$ if and only if there exists an unramified a.f.p.\ $C_{2^{n+1}}$-extension $L'$ of $K$ containing $L$. \end{lemma} \begin{proof} As $L/K$ is unramified a.f.p.\ and abelian, $L$ must be contained in the narrow Hilbert class field $H$.
 A prime ideal $\pp$ of $\OO_K$ splits completely in $L/K$ if and only if

-Hence, by \eqref{twotorsion}, every prime ideal $\pp$ of $\OO_K$ that is ramified in $K/\QQ$ splits completely in $L/K$ if and only if $\CL[2]$ is a subgroup of $\Gal(H/L)$.
-Hence, to prove the lemma, it remains to show that $\CL[2]\subset \Gal(H/L)$ if and only if there exists a quadratic extension $L'/L$ contained in $H$ such that $\Gal(L'/K)\cong C_{2^{n+1}}$. \\\\ We proceed via a counting argument.
-Given a field extension $E/F$, define $S(E/F)$ to be the set of quadratic extensions of $F$ contained in $E$, i.e.,
+Hence, by \eqref{twotorsion}, every prime ideal $\pp$ of $\OO_K$ that is ramified in $K/\QQ$ splits completely in $L/K$ if and only if $\CL[2]\leq \Gal(H/L)$.
+Dually, in terms of the corresponding character groups, this holds if and only if